Eckohaus/Angular_Momentum_Reaction_Engine/General/Technology_Zit/Lambda/_Notation/readme.md

 ###### ( Current - 443 ) : I guess the terminology goes ...
 [Applied Research : 1](https://corningjobs.corning.com/job/Painted-Post-Research-Scientist-mmWave-Wireless-Systems-NY-14830/813340700/) [ : 2](https://corningjobs.corning.com/job/Painted-Post-Research-Scientist-mmWave-Radio-Technologies-NY-14830/764609700/)

-##### It becomes clear today, with the current R&D cycle.
+###### It becomes clear today, with the current R&D cycle.
 The potential to generate tectonic societal shifts, is real.
 When the capability of "physics" becomes that where "elemental chemistry" is derived simply from a frequency.

-##### ...
+###### ...
 The causality is another question : [Playtime with Ricky martINy ...
 Somewhere in the Max Planck Institute {You are being observed}](https://www.youtube.com/watch?v=qxPdVolVi24)

-##### ...
-When we realise the "above" is the biological format and inductance channel for the "below".
-And will write the reference files for "Infinities".
-Which is to be found within the Angular Momentum Reaction Engine CORE files.
-The QCD {Quantum Chromo Dynamics} lead-in, to the "Many world theories".
+###### When we realise the "above" is the biological format and inductance channel for the "below".
+And will write the reference files for "Infinities". (reference files can be discovered the "Angular Momentum Reaction Engine" folder).
+The technology and biological profile creates the QCD {Quantum Chromo Dynamics} functionality and lead-in, to the "Many world theories".

 ---